aneesas/1632-project/README.md

 # Swing-up Control of the Acrobot

 This repository contains code to find an optimal controller for the acrobot swing-up problem using pseudospectral methods.
+To learn more about the acrobot, please see the references at the bottom of the project notebook.

 ## Contents
 All of the project code lives in the iPython notebook titled `acrobot.ipynb`.
 There is explanatory text within the notebook describing each section's purpose.
 The core of the optimization is in the function `acrobot_swing_up`, which takes in boundary conditions and references to dynamics and cost functions (for which multiple options are defined in the notebook).